ilitirit/manardb/README.md

 =======

-ManarDB is a performant Memory-Mapped storage allocation system based on the common-lisp object system meta-object-protocol
+ManarDB is a performant Memory-Mapped storage allocation system based on the common-lisp object system meta-object-protocol.

 This is an enhanced fork of the original manardb distribution, (version designation '0.1.20090911) that provides _support for **non-linux**